toranb/ubuntu-development-machine/README.md

 	sudo ./install.sh mint.json

-After the installer is complete (optional zsh configuration)
+After the installer is complete run the script below to setup vim and your dotfiles

+  cd ~/imt_dotfiles/Linux/ && bash symlink.sh

+After this is complete open vim and do the following

+  :BundleInstall

+optional zsh configuration
 -----------------
 If you prefer zsh instead of bash, run the command below and reboot